Inspire Education's news

 - • Have basic computer skills

-All learners of the Cert III in Education Support need to find a registered and approved educational setting to gain practical skills.
+All learners of the CHC30213 Certificate III in Education Support need to find a registered and approved educational setting to gain practical skills.
 You may work in registered facilities such as:

 - • Government or Private schools (pre-primary, primary, and secondary)